Grand Duke Konstantin Nikolayevich of Russia: Marriage and issue

+He bought a house for his mistress at 18 English Embankment, which his great-nephew Nicholas II later bought to house his mistress, the dancer Mathilde Kschessinska.

 Konstantin was the paternal great-great-grandfather of King Charles III of the United Kingdom, since his daughter Olga married George I of Greece, whose son Andrew married Princess Alice of Battenberg, and they became the parents of Philip, Charles' father.
 Through Constantine I of Greece, another son of Olga and George I, Konstantin is also the paternal great-great-grandfather of Queen Sofía of Spain, mother of King Felipe VI.

 In fiction

 The Grand Duke is a central character in Act III of the novel Forty-Ninth by Boris Pronsky and Craig Britton.
 Konstantin is the force behind the liberal reforms enacted by his brother, Alexander II, as well as the sale of Alaska to the United States.